TryGhost/docs/content/concepts/core.md

 ## JavaScript SDK

-Ghost core comes with an accompanying JavaScript SDK designed to remove any pain arounf authentication and data access.
+Ghost core comes with an accompanying JavaScript SDK designed to remove pain around authentication and data access.

-It also provides tools for working with API data to accomplish common use cases such as returning a list of tags for a post, rendering meta data in the `<head>`, and outputting data with sensible fallbacks.
+It provides tools for working with API data to accomplish common use cases such as returning a list of tags for a post, rendering meta data in the `<head>`, and outputting data with sensible fallbacks.

 Leveraging FLOSS & npm, an ever-increasing amount of Ghost's JavaScript tooling has been made available via our SDK.
 If you're working in JavaScript, chances are you won't need to code anything more than wiring.